Axis-Fi/axis-core/design/EMPA.md

 #### Subgraph

 In order to display user bids on the dapp, it is most convenient to use a subgraph to index the bids from events emitted from the smart contracts.
-Therefore, we will need to create a subgraph for the AuctionHouse (and possibly other modules depending on where the events reside).
+Therefore, we will need to create a subgraph for the BatchAuctionHouse (and possibly other modules depending on where the events reside).

 ## Actions

 ### Seller Creates Auction

 A seller creating an auction is the first step in the lifecycle.
-They provide common auction parameters as well as auction specific parameters to the AuctionHouse contract to kick it off.
-They must approve the AuctionHouse for the token they are selling (base token) or provide a Hooks contract that will settle the auction.
+They provide common auction parameters as well as auction specific parameters to the BatchAuctionHouse contract to kick it off.
+They must approve the BatchAuctionHouse for the token they are selling (base token) or provide a Hooks contract that will settle the auction.

 ```mermaid
 sequenceDiagram